 The cave type levels needed to be more open, allowing for better long range combat and freer movement and dodging.
 The dungeon type levels were made to be more restrictive, encouraging the player to get closer to enemies.

-In the current state, the cave generator also checks for closed off sections of floor and, if they're the right size, turns them into treasure rooms (otherwise they get filled in).
+Later in development the cave generator was also given the ability to check for rooms that are separated from the main cave and, if they’re the right size, turns them into treasure rooms (otherwise they get filled in).

 I found this technique on Bob Nystrom’s brilliant website (there are so many great articles on there!), so if you want to learn how this was done in more detail, go and have a look at that.